perak/kitchen-site/files/api_reference.md

 ---------|------|------------
 name | string | Object name
 title | string | Field title (used in form labels, table column headers etc.) type | string | Field data type used in form validations.
-Examples: "string", "integer", "float", "date", "time", "array", "email", "random\_string".
+Examples: "string", "integer", "float", "date", "time", "bool", "array", "email", "random\_string".
 Default: "string" default | string | Default value.
 For date fields you can use special constant "today", for time fields you can use "now".
 Also, you can set helper here "{{myHelper}}". min | string | Minimum value (only for numeric fields) max | string | Maximum value (only for numeric fields)